 Factors That Contribute To Drug And Alcohol Use In Veterans

-There are several reasons that veterans may turn to drug and alcohol abuse.
+There are several reasons that veterans may turn to drugs and alcohol.
 These factors may be related to experiences while on active duty, genetic disposition, and environment.

 Other influencing factors include: